jag6/Car-terra/README.md

 # Car-terra

 ## Description
-This is a web application where potential buyers can search, view, and inquiry about vehicles.
+This is a web application where potential buyers can search, view, and inquire about vehicles.

 ## Features
 - Dark Mode